afriedm49/Engineering4_Notebook/README.md

 ```
 &nbsp;
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Onshape_Assignment_Template
+## Beam_design

 ### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.
+This assignment was to design a beam with a partner that holds the most weight

 ### Part Link